StevenBlack/vocab/million-dollar-words.md

 ### unseemly
 Inappropriate; not in keeping with good taste.
-Walk- ing into a fancy French restaurant without shoes on is unseemly behavior.
+Walking into a fancy French restaurant without shoes on is unseemly behavior.

 ### untoward